elliesch/flipnslide/paper/paper.md

 redundancies in overlapping tiles.

 Flip-n-Slide is a concise tiling and augmentation strategy, built intentionally for use with large, scientific images where:
-1) tiling is necessary; 2) data transformations must be limited to rotations and reflections to be realistic; and 3) there is
-2) no prior knowledge of the pixel locations for which spatial context will be necessary.
-Physically realistic transformations
-3) of the data are implemented *alongside* the tiling overlap process, thereby minimizing redundancy when training convolutional
-4) neural networks (CNNs), in which orientation matters for learning [@ghosh_2018,@szeliski_2022].
-This strategy naturally
-5) creates a larger set of samples without the superfluity of simply overlapping the tiles, leading to enhanced downstream model generalization.
-To achieve this goal, the algorithm first slides through multiple overlaps of the tiling window, exposing
-6) the model to more contextual views of each location ([Figure 1](#fig1)).
-Each overlapping window is then distinctly
-7) permuted to remove redundancies with other tiles that share pixels.
-In the companion paper, [@abrahams_2024], we demonstrated
-8) the power of this approach to increase accuracy in vision classification tasks, particularly in cases of underrepresentation.
+One) tiling is necessary; Two) data transformations must be limited to rotations and reflections to be realistic; and Three) there is no prior knowledge of the pixel locations for which spatial context will be necessary.
+Physically realistic transformations of the data are implemented *alongside* the tiling overlap process, thereby minimizing redundancy when training convolutional neural networks (CNNs), in which orientation matters for learning [@ghosh_2018; @szeliski_2022].
+This strategy naturally creates a larger set of samples without the superfluity of simply overlapping the tiles, leading to enhanced downstream model generalization.
+To achieve this goal, the algorithm first slides through multiple overlaps of the tiling window, exposing the model to more contextual views of each location ([Figure 1](#fig1)).
+Each overlapping window is then distinctly permuted to remove redundancies with other tiles that share pixels.
+In the companion paper, [@abrahams_2024], we demonstrated the power of this approach to increase accuracy in vision classification tasks, particularly in cases of underrepresentation.
-9) Here we present the open-source Python package, `flipnslide`, which seamlessly integrates into machine-learning pipelines
-10) in Scikit-learn [@pedregosa_2011], PyTorch [@paszke_2019] and Tensorflow [@abadi_2015], making this method accessible and
-11) easy to use in existing and new vision classification analyses.
+Here we present the open-source Python package, `flipnslide`, which seamlessly integrates into machine-learning pipelines in Scikit-learn [@pedregosa_2011], PyTorch [@paszke_2019] and Tensorflow [@abadi_2015], making this method accessible and easy to use in existing and new vision classification analyses.

 ![<a name="fig1"></a>Figure 1.
 Flip-n-Slide's tile overlap strategy creates eight overlapping tiles for any image region more than a 75% tile threshold away from the overall image edge.
 Three tiling strategies, shown in false color to illustrate overlap, are visualized here. a) Tiles